dropwizard/dropwizard/docs/source/manual/core.rst

 response.

-If your resource class needs to return an error to the client (e.g., the requested record doesn't exist), you have two options: throw a sublcass of ``Exception`` or restructure your method to return a ``Response``.
+If your resource class needs to return an error to the client (e.g., the requested record doesn't exist), you have two options: throw a subclass of ``Exception`` or restructure your method to return a ``Response``.

 If at all possible, prefer throwing ``Exception`` instances to returning